edge-servers/netjsonconfig/docs/source/backends/openwisp.rst

 ====================
-OpenWISP 1.x Backend
+Immunity 1.x Backend
 ====================

-The OpenWISP 1.x Backend is based on the OpenWRT backend, therefore it inherits all its features with some differences that are explained in this page.
+The Immunity 1.x Backend is based on the OpenWRT backend, therefore it inherits all its features with some differences that are explained in this page.

 Generate method